 Periodontal therapy is essential to restoring optimal gum tissue health, and it’s an area of specialty at Smiles in Springfield.
-Quang Tran, DDS and the rest of the team deliver outstanding periodontal therapy to residents of Springfield, Virginia, and the surrounding region.
+Dr. Quang Cao Tran, DDS and the rest of the team deliver outstanding periodontal therapy to residents of Springfield, Virginia, and the surrounding region.
 If you or a loved one needs advanced gum treatments, call the office today to schedule a consultation.
 Online scheduling is also available.

 Periodontal therapy describes treatments that improve or restore optimal gum tissue health.
 Your gums not only provide support for your teeth, they also serve as a critical barrier between your body and the bacteria that is always present in your mouth.